frankkramer-lab/covid19.MIScnn/README.md

 ## Methods

-The implemented medical image segmentation pipeline can be summarized in the following core steps and is illustrated in figure 2:
+The implemented medical image segmentation pipeline can be summarized in the following core steps:
 - Dataset: 20x COVID-19 CT volumes
 - Limited dataset → Utilization as variation database
 - Heavy preprocessing methods